shuienko/terremoto/README.md

     - `MONITOR_LATITUDE`: Your latitude.
     - `MONITOR_LONGITUDE`: Your longitude.
     - `MONITOR_RADIUS_KM`: The radius (in km) around your location to monitor for earthquakes.
+    - `TIMEZONE_OFFSET_HOURS`: The hour difference from UTC for your local time.
     - You can also adjust other settings like the check interval, minimum magnitude, etc.

 ## Transferring Files to M5Stack